What Is a Webhook, and How Does It Work?

 Webhooks are handy tools when working with third-party software that you don’t have full access to.
 There are essentially three basic steps to successfully set up a Webhook:

-- Retrieve a URL from the third-party application that you’d like to send info to (the destination)
+1. Retrieve a unique url from the third-party application that you’d like to send info to (the destination).

-- Include the URL you retrieved from the destination app into the webhook section of the source application that you wish to receive data from
+2. Include the unique url you retrieved from the destination app into the url field of the webhook section of the source application that you wish to receive data from.

-- Specify the type of events you want the source application to alert you of
+3. Specify the type of events you want the source application to alert you of, defining which specific event occurs or certain event will trigger the webhook.

 Once the webhook is set up, everything will sit tight until one of the specified events occur.
-Once an event transpires, the source application will check its webhooks and push out identifying metadata (author, transaction information, date, etc.) to the receiving application’s URL.
+Once a certain event or specific event occurs, the source application will check its webhooks and push out identifying metadata (author, transaction information, date, etc.) to the receiving application’s URL.

 As we already learned, webhook messages are also known as requests sent via the HTTP protocol.
 When your web browser collects data from a website’s server, the request for that data needs to be specific as web servers can host a ton of information.
 The request must have a clear structure consisting of a URL, a body, a header, and a request method.

-- URL: As mentioned above, the URL is obtained from the destination application.
-Essentially, the URL acts as the location that receives the message.
+• URL: As mentioned above, the URL is obtained from the destination application.
+Essentially, the URL acts as the location that will receive requests from the webhook.

-- Body: The body consists of sending the actual data, sometimes referred to as the “payload.”
-Even though the request is sent via the HTTP protocol, the body can be sent in the form of JSON or XML.
+• Body: The body consists of sending the actual data, sometimes referred to as the “webhook payload.”
+Even though the request is sent via the HTTP protocol, the body can be sent in the form of JSON or XML format.

 POST, GET, PUSH, and DELETE Webhooks